and1hof/and1hof.github.io/_posts/2017-3-21-getting-started-with-BEM.md

 </div>
 ```
 In this example, our *block* element is "post" - a container for all sub elements.
 The *elements*
 in this example are the "post__title", and "post__reply-button".
-The "post" block is seperated
+The "post" block is separated
-from it's elements by two underscores (*__*).
+from its elements by two underscores (*__*).
 Finally, the *modifiers* are "--enabled" and
 "--disabled".

 To summarize our component, we created a *block* which is a container for *elements*.
 Inside of
 this *block* we made a few elements - both of whom have *modifiers* attached.
 The block contains elements
-which are capible of being visually modified as a result of modifiers.
+which are capable of being visually modified as a result of modifiers.
 Additional modifiers could change
 color, size, font-weight, etc. In CSS we could style this markup:

 ```css